nrfconnect/sdk-nrf/samples/nrf9160/modem_shell/README.rst

      sock connect -a 111.222.111.222 -p 20000
      sock rai -i 0 --rai_last
      sock send -i 0 -d testing

+  When both 3GPP Release 13 Control Plane (CP) Release Assistance Indication (RAI) and 3GPP Release 14 Access Stratum (AS) RAI are enabled, which can be the case for NB-IoT, both are signalled.
+  Which RAI takes effect depends on the network configuration and prioritization.

 * List open sockets: